giorgioscibilia/FlickrSearchDemo/README.md

 Third party libraries:
 - https://github.com/jdg/MBProgressHUD :  Used to display a "wait for image loading" message while searchin the images to display.

+To compile/run just download/use the latest version XCode ()